Pooja-Rajkumar/rectools/README.md

 Yi. + Y.j - Y..

+Computation is simple, conducted by our function **findYdotsMM**;
+prediction is done on the output by our function **predict.ydotsMM**.

+A novel enhancement is to allow for different weights to be given to the alpha and beta components.

 Under a Maximum Likelihood approach, alpha and beta are assumed to have independent normal distributions with different variances.
+Here we piggyback R's **lme4** package, forming a wrapper for our application, and adding our function **predict.ydotsMLE**.

+Covariates are allowed for both the MM and MLE versions.

 ### Let's try it: